T-Draco/visualize-pairwise-seq-protein-seed/README.rst

 Biopython README
 =====================

 This module utilizes biopython.
-This module is intended for computational molecular biology visualization of pairwise sequence alignments.
+This module is intended for the visualization of pairwise sequence alignments of Pfam SEED alignments.
 This program was made for non-profit reasons.

 The Biopython Project is an international association of developers of freely